MoustafaShaaban/Advanced_Django_Blog/README.md

     * Create, Read, Update and Delete (CRUD) blog posts on the website.

-    * Add comments on blog posts, but the comments will not be shown until the website admin approves it.
+    * Add comments on blog posts, but the comments will not be visiable until the website admin approves it.

-    * Access their profile which lists all their added blog posts.
+    * Access their profile which lists all their blog posts and their favorite posts.

+* All users can read or search for the posts on the blog.

 ### Project preview